Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 The `calledElement` property uses a `processDefinitionId` to define which process to start.

 **Note**: When a call activity element is executed it receives its own `processInstanceId`.
-The [process variables]({% link process-automation/latest/model/processes/index.md %}#process-variables) of a call activity are also completely separate to those in the parent process.
+The [process variables](README.md#process-variables) of a call activity are also completely separate to those in the parent process.

 **Note**: Call activities can only be used to start a process instance of a process definition that exists in the same application as the process that is calling it.

-{% capture call-prop %}

 #### Basic properties